Hailey Kinsel: 2018 season

 In February, Kinsel competed at the AT&T Center, in the San Antonio Stock Show and Rodeo in Texas.
 Kinsel and Sister swept Bracket 1 to start the semifinals as the high money winners and finish as the same.
 They won $7,134 in their bracket.
 The first round of the semifinals she won $2,230.
 When they competed on Wednesday night, their run was almost perfect, garnering them a time of 13.60 seconds.
 They broke the arena record of 13.67 seconds set by Sydni Blanchard in 2013.
 Kinsel said it was special because she grew up attending this rodeo, which is near her childhood home.

 She won the Sanders County Fair and PRCA Rodeo in Plains, Montana, the Fallon County Fair and Rodeo in Baker, Montana, That Famous Preston Night Rodeo in Idaho, the Home of Champions Rodeo in Red Lodge, Montana, the Black Hills Roundup in Belle Fourche, South Dakota, the West of the Pecos Rodeo in Texas, and the Clovis Rodeo in California.
-She finished second at the RodeoHouston and the Fort Worth Stock Show and Rodeo.
+She finished second at RodeoHouston and the Fort Worth Stock Show and Rodeo.
 She had a big win at Calgary Stampede in Calgary, Alberta, Canada, of $121,000, for which only $71,000 counted towards the World Standings.
 She also won the Days of '47 Cowboy Games and Rodeo in Salt Lake City, Utah, winning $53,200, although none of that counts to ProRodeo standings since that rodeo is not sanctioned by the WPRA.
 Kinsel won this rodeo two years consecutively.

 This season, Sister earned more than $1 million in her career, including significant money for winning both the Calgary Stampede and the Days of '47 Rodeo.
 Kinsel said about Sister, "She really is that fast and that athletic, and I can't take credit for that.
-Some horses just have it, and she has that 'it' factor".
+Some horses just have it, and she has that 'it' factor."